 Poached Creative is a writing and communications company that creates opportunities for unemployed and disadvantaged people.
 They buy social from SkyWay which provides super-fast, no fuss CRB checking services for volunteers and new recruits.

 Manor House Development Trust & Inklusive CIC

-Inklusive CIC provides employment opportunities and training for disadvantaged people.
-The jobs are real and pay competitive salaries.
-They also recycle cartridges that would otherwise ultimately become waste - over 60% of all inkjet and toner cartridges end up in landfill and result in chemical contamination.
+Manor House Development Trust - a resident-led social enterprise - gets its refill toner ink cartridges from Inklusive CIC, which provides employment opportunities and training for disadvantaged people.
+They also recycle cartridges that would otherwise ultimately become waste - over 60% of all inkjet and toner cartridges end up in landfill.

 The Phone Co-op & HCT Group

 HCT Group is a social enterprise in the transport industry, providing over 12 million passenger trips on its buses every year.
 It has a contract with The Phone Co-op, which offers phone, broadband and mobile services.
 Its members run the business - a group of people united by shared values, shared ownership and democratically made decisions.